mohasaid/spring-boot-h2-hazelcast/README.md

 It is built using *spring boot* with *H2* as an embedded database.
 In order to cache the database requests, it uses *hazelcast*.
 Embedded database is initialized with predefined data that is inserted when the service starts and it can be found at resources folder.
-Nevertheless you can modify it when the server is running up by the endpoints or just querying the embedded database which is running on *http://localhost:8080/h2-console/* with the credentials set at applications.properties file.
+Nevertheless you can modify the database data when the server is running up by the endpoints or just querying the embedded database which is running on *http://localhost:8080/h2-console/* with the credentials set at applications.properties file.

 ### Documentation